Hasibix/HaDEX/README.md

 # HaDEX
 HaDEX is the desktop environment for HaOS that is WIP.
 It is written using Flutter/Dart and few other languages.
 HaDEX is also WIP (Work in Progress).

 This project is **COMPLETELY** free to use.
-Anyone can make use of this project for any kind of open source use, so long as said use is also under the AGPL license.
+Anyone can make use of this project for any kind of open source use, so long as said use is also under the GPLv3 license.
 For more info, consult [LICENSE.md](https://github.com/Hasibix/HaDEX/blob/master/LICENSE.md)

 Credits: